LesterKim/mac-dev/README.md

 # mac-dev
-Initial instructions to set up my Mac dev environment
+These are instructions to set up my Mac development environment.

 ## Dependencies
 1. git - installed by osx (accept agreement)